 Click on the tabs below to explore the topic of stability through Luke's reflection, suggested practices, reflection questions, and further resources.

-Listen to Br.
+Br.
 Luke on Stability

 Br.
 Luke Ditewig, SSJE, grew up in Orange County, California, with a camp on Catalina Island like a second home.
 Welcoming guests here feels like adult silent camp, and he invites playing with prayer.
 He serves in Cambridge as the Deputy Superior.
 Luke enjoys creating beautiful spaces with folded napkins and flowers for community celebrations.